Nuitka/Nuitka-website/doc/doc/nuitka-package-config.rst

          support_info: 'warning'
          when: 'macos'

-If a module requires specific options, you can specify them here.
+If a module requires specific options, you can specify them here, to make sure the user is informed of them.

 Features
 --------